KyleMardell/vinventory/README.md

     - Open the terminal of your code editor or IDE
     - Change the current working directory to the location you want to use for the cloned directory
     - Type "git clone" into the terminal followed by the copied link and press enter.

+### Google Sheets

+- To set up the Google worksheet
+    - Login or Sign up to your [Google](https://google.com) account
+    - Navigate to Google Sheets
+    - Click on the "Blank Spreadsheet" option to create a new spreadsheet
+    - Name the spreadsheet (Note the name)
+    - Enter headings as found in the [worksheets section](#worksheet--database)
+    - Enter car data
+- To activate the Google Sheets API
+    - Navigate to Google Cloud
+    - Click on the project drop down and create new project
+    - Click on the menu dropdown and select "APIs & Services"
+    - Search for "Google Sheets API" and enable to activate
+    - Search for "Google Drive API" and enable to activate
+    - Navigate to "Google Drive API" overview page
+    - Click "Create Credentials"
+    - Select "Google Drive API" for "Which API are you using?"
+    - Select "Application Data" for "Which sata will you be accessing?"
+    - Select "No, I'm not using them" for "...
+App engine or Cloud Functions?"
+    - Click "Done"
+    - Enter a "service account name" (I used "vinventory")
+    - Click the "Grant this service account access to project" dropdown
+    - Select "Editor" as the role
+    - Click "Done"
+    - Click on the account (vinventory) under "Service Accounts"
+    - Navigate to the "keys" tab
+    - Click the "Add key" dropdown, select "Create new key"
+    - Select JSON, and click "Create"
+    - API Credentials should be saved to "downloads" folder
+    - Rename saved file to "creds.json"
+- Link API to worksheet
+    - Open "creds.json" file (add to project if deploying locally, ensure "creds.json" is added to gitignore file so not to add to repo)
+    - Copy the email address from key "client_email"
+    - Navigate to Google Sheets spreadsheet (vinventory)
+    - Click the "Share" button
+    - Paste in the "client_email" address
+    - Select "Editor" from the dropdown option, un-tick "Notify people"
+    - Click "Share"

+## Heroku

+- Deploy to Heroku
+    - Login or sign up with your [Heroku[(https://heroku.com)] account
+    - Navigate to the dashboard
+    - Click "New" at the top right of the screen, select "Create new app"
+    - Enter a unique name (I used vinventory)
+    - Choose a region
+    - Click "Create app"
+    - Navigate to the "Settings" tab
+    - Navigate to "Buildpacks"
+    - Click "Add buildpack"
+    - Add "Python" and "Node.js" as buildpacks
+    - Click "Reveal Config Vars"
+    - Add a new config var with key "PORT" and value "8000"
+    - Add a new config var with key "CREDS" and add the contents of your creds.json file
+    - Navigate to the "Deploy" tab
+    - Select GitHub as deployment method
+    - Authenticate with GitHub account
+    - Search for repo name (vinventory), click "Connect"
+    - Optionally enable "Automatic deploys"
+    - Click "Deploy branch" under "Manual Deploy" ensuring main branch is selected

+## Python Packages

+In order to run the VinVentory app locally, you will need to make sure python is installed and install the following packages.
+This can usually be done using either "pip install 'package_name'" or "pip3 install 'package_name'" depending on which operating system you are using.

+- Packages
+    - "gspread google-auth"
+    - "prettytable"
+    - "pytest" (if running the test_input_validation.py file)

 ## Testing